okotaku/template/README.md

 }
 ```

-## License

-This project is released under the [Apache 2.0 license](LICENSE).

 ## Acknowledgement

-This repo borrows the architecture design and part of the code from [mmpretrain](https://github.com/open-mmlab/mmpretrain).
+This repo borrows the architecture design and part of the code from [mmengine](https://github.com/open-mmlab/mmengine).

 Also, please check the following openmmlab projects and the corresponding Documentation.